How to Brew & Storage Japanese Green Tea

 The taste of our loose leaf teas is generally mild and not overpowering.
 If your tap water tastes bad, then so probably will your green tea.
 We recommend fresh, filtered, or bottled water without a lot of minerals for the best tasting tea.

 One teaspoonful (two grams) per person or cup is sufficient.
 However, depending on your own taste, use as much tea as suits you.
 After gaining brewing experience, it won't be necessary to actually measure the quantity.

 Using a tea ball will result in good tasting green tea, but typically it is too small to allow the tea leaves to properly expand during infusion.
 This restricts bringing out full flavor.
-We recommend a teapot that has a removable metal basket in which to place the tea.
-Another type (Kyusu) utilizes a metal strainer that covers the spout on the inside of the teapot.
-The tea leaves are placed directly inside this type of pot.
-It is also effective.
 New innovatively designed infusion devices are also available.
 All should work well with loose leaf Japanese green tea.

 Heating the Water

 Heat as much water as needed for the green tea you desire to drink.
 Many purists state it is necessary to bring the water to a boil for the best taste.
 We won't dispute that, but we can't taste the difference compared to when the water is not brought to a boil.
 For water heating purposes, either a kettle or microwave oven is fine.
 Nowadays, many Japanese homes and offices use an electric water dispenser, in which the temperature is set at a constant degree.